 You or your disability lawyer needs to propose a theory to the Social Security Administration as to how and why you equal a specific listing.
 In addition, you'll need to provide the supporting medical evidence to back up your theory.
 The best way to provide this evidence is with your doctor's help.

-If your treating doctor's opinion is that your symptoms make you just as limited as someone who meets a particular listing, Social Security must give your doctor's opinion substantial weight.
+If your treating doctor's opinion is that your symptoms make you just as limited as someone who meets a particular listing, Social Security will give your doctor's opinion substantial weight if it is backed up by medical evidence and consistent with information from other doctors or sources.
 In fact, it is difficult to equal a listing without having your treating doctor explain in detail why your condition equals a specific listing and provide medical evidence to back up this assertion.
 In a written opinion, your doctor should demonstrate how the functional limitations caused by your symptoms equal the functional limitations you would have if you matched a listing exactly.

 Examples of Impairments That Have Equaled a Listing